JustinFightOn/stat418_final_project/README.md

 You can change the `AMZN` to any stocks of your choice, the followings are some famous stocks:

 ` GOOGL`, ` FB`, `AMZN`, ` AAPL`, `MSFT`, `ROKU`

+## Contents:
+There are 3 folders in this repository: `docker`, `scripts`, and `writeup`.
+Folder `docker` contains information about the docker container.
+Folder `scripts` contains the Python code that pulls data, transforms the data, makes prediction, and sets up the server for the API.
+Folder `writeup` contains the presentation pdfs of the project.

+Further details would be given in each folder.